 Eating disorders are serious, complex, and difficult struggles that are further complicated in a time of collective suffering, anxiety, and pain.
 Your child is not alone.
 You and your family are not alone.
 For you and the millions of families affected by an eating disorder, help and hope are available.

-If you believe your child may be struggling with an eating disorder, please consider completing a brief assessment or calling The Emily Program at 1-888-364-5977 to start the conversation.
+If you believe your child may be struggling with an eating disorder, please consider completing our online quiz or calling 1-888-364-5977 to start the conversation.